peteroupc/peteroupc.github.io/randomfunc.md

            j = 0
            endOfFile = false
            while j < k
-              // Get the next line from the file item = GetNextLine(file)
               // The end of the file was reached, break if item == nothing:
                  endOfFile = true